Danish Royals Out and About Before Opening of Parliament Tomorrow

 And earlier today, Crown Princess Mary was in Aalborg, where she inaugurated a new project of The Mary Foundation at the Danalien Kindergarten.
 The project, LæseLeg, is designed to encourage parents and teachers to read aloud to their children or students.
 It aims to encourage what is termed ‘reader conversation’ – discussion throughout the reading of the book to stimulate children’s vocabularies and communicative skills.
 Princess Mary spoke with children at the kindergarten, before listening to some stories herself and helping to hand out cake for dessert.
 She also told of her own children’s requests for books to be read aloud to them again: “Isabella often says, insistently, ‘Read it again’.”
 LæseLeg is being trialled in nine kindergartens within three municipalities around Denmark, before it is hopefully expanded to all Danish kindergartens in Summer 2012.

-Tagged Anniversary, Awards, Children, Crown Prince Frederik, Crown Princess Mary, Culture, Education, Fashion, Government, HIV/AIDS, Margrethe II, Military Training, Parliament, Patronage, Prime Minister L.L.
-Rasmussen, Prime Minister Thorning-Schmidt, Princess Marie of Denmark, The Mary Foundation.
+Tagged Anniversary, Awards, Children, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Culture, Education, Fashion, Government, HIV/AIDS, Margrethe II of Denmark, Military Training, Parliament, Patronage, Prime Minister L.L.
+Rasmussen of Denmark, Prime Minister Thorning-Schmidt of Denmark, Princess Marie of Denmark, The Mary Foundation.